Dwane Casey

-Dwane Lyndon Casey (born April 17, 1957) is an American basketball coach who is the head coach for the Detroit Pistons of the National Basketball Association (NBA).
-He is a former NCAA basketball player and coach, having played and coached there for over a decade before moving on to the NBA.
+Dwane Lyndon Casey (born April 17, 1957) is an American retired basketball coach who most recently served as the head coach of the Detroit Pistons before transitioning to a front office position with the team.
+He is a former NCAA basketball player and coach, having played and coached NCAA basketball for over a decade before moving on to the NBA.
 He was previously the head coach of the Minnesota Timberwolves and the Toronto Raptors, with whom he won the NBA Coach of the Year Award in 2018.

 Early years

 Dwane Lyndon Casey was born on April 17, 1957, in Indianapolis.
 However, his family moved to Morganfield, Kentucky when he was three years old.
 Casey graduated from Union County High School in 1975.

 Casey was a top recruit coming out of high school.
 He made the decision to commit to the University of Kentucky.
 During the 1977–78 Wildcats season, Casey helped guide the team to an NCAA Tournament Championship.
 He served as team captain during his senior year.
 During the summers, Casey worked several odd jobs to support himself, including coal mining and tobacco farming.

 He graduated from the University of Kentucky with a degree in business administration in 1979, also receiving Kentucky's All-Academic Award that same year.